Adkins ’81 Inducted into Georgia Tech’s Engineering Hall of Fame

 Rodney Adkins ’81 is among those honored with induction into Georgia Tech’s Engineering Alumni Hall of Fame, which recognizes successful alumni who have reached the highest levels of achievement in their professional endeavors and who are committed to maintaining the highest standards of their profession.

-Adkins—who graduated from Rollins with a physics and pre-engineering degree—received a bachelor’s degree in electrical engineering in 1981 followed by a master’s degree in 1983 from Georgia Tech.
+Adkins—who graduated from Rollins with a physics and engineering studies degree—received a bachelor’s degree in electrical engineering in 1981 followed by a master’s degree in 1983 from Georgia Tech.
 With a career spanning nearly 40 years, he broke barriers as the first African American corporate officer and senior vice president of development and manufacturing at IBM, where he was instrumental in helping develop the IBM ThinkPad, one of the world’s first laptop computers.

 Black Enterprise magazine named Adkins one of the 100 Most Powerful Executives (2009) and Corporate Executive of the Year (2011), and in 2002, Fortune magazine named Adkins one of the 50 Most Powerful Black Executives in America.